El Hijo de Pirata Morgan

-Antheus Ortiz Chávez (born February 28, 1992), better known under the ring name Hijo de Pirata Morgan, is a Mexican luchador, or professional wrestler, currently working for the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG) portraying a tecnico ("Good guy") wrestling character.
+Antheus Ortiz Chávez (born February 28, 1992), better known under the ring name Hijo de Pirata Morgan, is a Mexican professional wrestler, currently working for the Mexican promotion International Wrestling Revolution Group (IWRG) portraying a técnico ("Good guy") wrestling character.
 Hijo de Pirata Morgan's real name was not a matter of public record until March 16, 2013, where he lost his wrestling mask and had to reveal his real name.
-This is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans while they are masked.
+This is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans while they are masked.
 He is legitimately the son of professional wrestler Pedro Ortiz Villanueva, better known as Pirata Morgan, and not a storyline family relationship as it sometimes the case in Lucha Libre.

 Personal life

 Antheus Ortiz Chávez is the son of Pedro Ortiz Villanueva, who is better known as Pirata Morgan.
 He is the brother of professional wrestler Pirata Morgan, Jr. and female wrestler Perla Negra ("Black Pearl").
 He is the nephew of professional wrestlers Hombre Bala, Verdunga and La Marquesa and the cousin of wrestlers Rey Bucanero, Hombre Bala Jr., Corsario, Barba Roja and India Sioux.
 In an interview Ortiz revealed that his father had three wrestling masks made in 1992, one for his cousin Rey Bucanero, who actually wrestled as "Hijo de Pirata Morgan" at one point, one for his older brother and one for himself, even though he had not yet been born.
 The mask was a reminder and a goal for him growing up, aspiring to one day become a pro wrestler like his father.
 His father insisted on his son getting an education before becoming a pro wrestler, but he decided to secretly train to show his determination and dedication.
 Once his father saw his son's desire he furthered his training, allowing him to train in the AAA wrestling school that he ran at the time.